 Storing breast milk takes some finesse, and there are rules that you need to follow if you plan to keep the milk that you have pumped or have been donated.
 Frozen milk is only good for a certain period and when kept at a certain temperature.

 Even temperature fluctuations of just a few degrees over time can affect the quality of breast milk.
-And even frozen breast milk, when stored correctly, is only good for a certain amount of time.
+And even breast milk that is frozen, when stored correctly, is only good for a certain amount of time.

 This article will help you to understand how to store breast milk so that it won’t go bad.
-We will also discuss how to tell if breast milk is bad so that you don’t end up feeding your child sour milk.
+We will also discuss how to tell if breast milk is bad so that you don’t end up feeding your child expired breast milk.

 Clear Signs Your Stored Breast Milk Has Gone Bad